brake1994/DeliveryProject/README.md

 # DeliveryProject
 Data Structure and Algorithm project- First experience using Python

+The algorithms used to optimize the project were a combination of nearest neighbor and 2-opt.

 Delivery algorithm with the following assumptions:

 •   Each truck can carry a maximum of 16 packages, and the ID number of each package is unique.